These short animations aim to give you a better idea of what you can expect from a breast reconstruction procedure after having a mastectomy.

 The clips can be viewed all together (in the first video immediately below) or one at a time depending on which procedures you would like to see (in the subsequent three films).

-All the films refer to our latest Breast reconstruction booklet which you can download from the publications box to the right of this page.
+All the films refer to our latest Breast reconstruction booklet which you can download from the publications area.

 Breast reconstruction overview